infamousjoeg/openshift-conjur-deploy/README.md

 This `service_id` can be anything you like, but it's important to make sure that it matches the value that you intend to use in Conjur Policy.

+# Permissions

+The service account used by the Conjur authenticator must be granted the following permissions in the namespaces of the applications that wish to authenticate with Conjur:

+- `pods [get, list]` to verify the pod's membership in its namespace
+- `pods/exec [create, get]` to inject a signed certificate directly into the pod

 # Usage

 Run `./start` to deploy Conjur.
 This will execute the numbered scripts in